SujanChakma679/assignment-1-Next-Level/blog-2.md

 # The Four Pillars of OOP in TypeScript — Simply Explained

 ## Introduction

-Object-Oriented Programming (OOP) has four core ideas that help you write cleaner, more organized code.
+Object-Oriented Programming (OOP) has four core ideas that help us write cleaner, more organized code.
 They sound fancy, but each one solves a simple, everyday problem.
 Let's go through them one by one with straightforward TypeScript examples.

 ---

-## 1. Encapsulation — Keep Your Data Protected
+## 1. Encapsulation — Keep Our Data Protected

 **The idea:** Hide the internal data of a class.
 Only let the outside world interact with it through controlled methods.

-**Why it helps:** If anyone can change your data directly, bugs become impossible to track.
-Encapsulation puts a fence around your data.
+**Why it helps:** If anyone can change our data directly, bugs become impossible to track.
+Encapsulation puts a fence around our data.

 ```typescript
 class BankAccount {